Peru for First Timers: A Perfect 2-Week Itinerary

-Day 1 - Fly to Lima, drive to Ollantaytambo
+Day 1 - Fly Into Lima, Then Cusco. drive to Ollantaytambo

-TIP: Consider starting your trip in Ollantaytambo rather than Cuzco.
-The altitude there is not as high as Cuzco, and a few days here may help you acclimatize a bit easier.
-The train ride to Machu Picchu is also shorter from here, since it's closer to MP than Cuzco!
+Altitude sickness is a real possibility in Peru.
+It can happen if you don't ease into it, keep hydrated, and take steps to avoid altitude sickness.
+Consider starting your trip in Ollantaytambo rather than Cusco.
+The altitude there is 2,000 feet lower than Cusco, and a few days here helps you acclimatize a bit easier.
+The train ride to Machu Picchu is also shorter from Ollantaytambo, since it's closer to MP than Cusco!

-How to Get There: If you stay at Hotel Pakaritampu, they can arrange for a reputable driver to fetch you at the airport in Cuzco and deliver you to the hotel.
-They'll also graciously make sightseeing stops along the way.
+How to Get There - You can get from Cusco to Ollantaytambo 2 ways: arrange for private transport or rent a car.
+Most hotels can arrange for a reputable driver to fetch you at the airport in Cusco and deliver you to the hotel, and many will make sightseeing stops along the way.

 Day 2 - Ollantaytambo

 The ruins at Ollantaytambo sit smack dab in the middle of town and extend up into the side of the mountains surrounding the town.
 We hired a guide to take us around (he spoke marginal English but we managed to get by with our limited Spanish).

 Because of the transportation strike that day, we didn't do much other than tour the town, which gave us more time to really get a feel for the place.
 Thankfully, the strike didn't affect us at all other than the shops were closed and the streets were deserted.
 The only sign of a strike that we saw was when five guys came running through town once, yelling and carrying a banner.